New insight into breast cancer risk after stopping HRT

 Since then, further studies have shown that HRT doesn't carry any increased risk for heart disease for women in their 40s and 50s - in fact, it may even protect your heart at this age.

-What's more, the risks of breast cancer with more modern HRTs aren't as high as first thought.
-The breast cancer risk doesn't apply if you’re under 50, and doctors now recommend all women who go through 'premature' menopause before age 45 should take HRT until at least age 50 to protect their bones.
+It's important to remember that the breast cancer risk is lower if you’re under 50, and doctors now recommend all women who go through 'premature' menopause before age 45 should take HRT until at least age 50 to protect their bones.
 That's because bone density drops more quickly after the menopause, and women who go through an early menopause are at significantly increased risk of osteoporosis, which HRT protects against.

 Some HRT can also increase your risk of a clot on the leg (a deep vein thrombosis) or the lung.
 'Body identical' oestrogen creams or gels don't, and they may not carry the same risk of breast cancer.
 Examples include Sandrena gel, Oestrogel or Estradot patches.